 At level one, brand-new WoW players are sent by default to Exile's Reach, the excellent new-player starting experience on a self-contained island.
 Players who have other leveled-up characters have a choice between Exile's Reach or the traditional leveling area for their new character's race.
 Hint: The correct choice is always Exile's Reach.
 The island is a well-paced and engaging adventure that packs ten levels into an hour or two of your time.

-At level 10, both experienced players and new ones are given the starting quests for the latest Battle for Azeroth expansion.
-If you choose to follow them, they'll lead you to the islands of Kul Tiras and Zandalar, where you'll see the most recent chapter of WoW's history.
-These more modern questlines are ideal for new players, as transitioning from them to Shadowlands zones for levels 50-60 will be relatively seamless.
+At level 10, both experienced players and new ones are given the starting quests for the Battle for Azeroth expansion.
+If you choose to follow them, they'll lead you to the islands of Kul Tiras and Zandalar, where you'll see that chapter of WoW's history.
+These more modern questlines are ideal for new players, as transitioning from them to Dragonflight zones for levels 60-70 should be relatively seamless.

 For veteran players who have seen BfA, your options are even more interesting.
 All players can swap to whatever expansion they like to level in using Chromie, the time-travelling gnome-dragon.
 Chromie is located in Stormwind near the Stormwind Embassy for Alliance players, while Horde players will find him in Orgrimmar near the Orgrimmar Embassy.